RaoulSchaffranek/MVar/docs/docs/README.md

 ### `MVar.prototype.read`

-Read the contents of a MVar wrapped in a promise.
+Read the contents of an MVar wrapped in a promise.

 If the MVar is empty, the returned promise is resolved once the MVar becomes full.